Inside the smart home technology giving wounded veterans the life they deserve

 The best home security systems we've tested: Yes, shopping for the best home security system can be a confusing headache.
 Fortunately, we've done a lot of the legwork for you.

-Discuss: See how the futuristic home of a wounded warrior has life-changing effects
+Discuss: See how the futuristic home of a wounded warrior has life-changing consequences

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.